sigio/remotereset-arduino/README.md

 Easiest is to attach the arduino (nano is my preferred platform) to a USB port on another box (OpenWRT, other pc, etc).

-Goals
+Done
 -----

 * Connecting to the serial port should NOT trigger any resets or boots
 * Resetting the arduino should not trigger any resets or boots
-* Hosts can be defined with a name, and pinnumbers for reset and pwrbtn
+* Hosts can be defined with a name, and pinnumbers for reset and power
-* Command to query poweron status of a host / hosts
+* Command to query poweron status of a host / hosts (state)
 * Commands to trigger reset or power
 * Online help
+* Configuration stored in eeprom, commands to change/update/delete config

 Later
 -----